tosynthegeek/tosynthegeek/README.md

 Detail-oriented and self-taught professional with excellent communication, interpersonal, and creative thinking skills.
 A blockchain enthusiast with vast experience working in the intersection of technology, marketing and community.

 * ✉️  You can contact me at [oluwatosinojedapo@gmail.com](mailto:oluwatosinojedapo@gmail.com)
-* 🧠  I'm learning Blockchain Cryptography
+* 🧠  I'm learning Rust
 * 🤝  I'm open to collaborating on Web3 and Blockchain Development

 ### Skills